iOS-Project/Server-Communication-Swift3/README.md

 - URLSessionUploadTask
 - URLSessionDataTask
 - URLCatch

-Sample Download and Upload with progress bar.
+Sample Download and Upload with ProgressVie.